 e.g. If the Account Date is on 30 June, the basis period is covering a period from 1 July to 30 June of the following year.

 The return is required to be filed and returned within one month.
-However, different fiscal year end-date may result in separate filing due dates as follows:
+However, different fiscal year end-date may result in separate filing due dates, the due date for Y/A 2020/21 is as follows (source):

 - the newly incorporated company files its first tax return

-- the company chooses its Account Date on Lunar Calander
+- the company chooses its Account Date on Lunar Calendar

 - the company changes its Accounting Date